Bristol in Morgan County, Ohio — The American Midwest (Great Lakes)

 -R. V. Crews Family

 Location.
 39° 41.935′ N, 81° 43.882′ W. Marker is in Bristol, Ohio, in Morgan County.
-Touch for map.
 Marker is in Miners' Memorial Park, 100 feet southwest of the Big Muskie Bucket.
 Miner's Memorial Park is on Ohio Route 78, about seven miles east of McConnelsville.
+Touch for map.
 Marker is in this post office area: McConnelsville OH 43756, United States of America.
+Touch for directions.

 1. My dad